Open and download the syllabus for detailed information about this course:

 4. Students will be able to incorporate and analyze multiple assessment strategies in evaluating the art making process of K-12 students.

 5. Students will be able to demonstrate effective methods to engage K-12 students in articulating ideas and responses to works of art—their own and others.

-6. Students will be able to demonstrate professional attitudes and actions in their teaching and learning; planning and creating a résumé, ePortfolio, and TWS.
+6. Students will be able to demonstrate professional attitudes and actions in their teaching and learning; planning and creating a résumé, standards alignment, and ePortfolio.

 7. Students will be able to describe basic concepts of school law, professional organizations, special education requirements, parent-teacher interaction, and approaches to successful classroom management.